soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 ### **Net Loss vs. Total Costs (Dual Axis Chart)**:

-Illustrates the relationship between net loss and costs, showing a trend alignment that helps in predicting cost implications.
+The dual-axis chart shows the relationship between annual net loss in barrels and the associated costs.
+It reveals that as net loss increases or decreases, there is a corresponding trend in costs, reflecting a direct relationship between the volume of lost materials and financial impact.
+This insight allows companies to predict cost implications based on net loss values, aiding in budget planning and incident impact estimation.

 #### Script Summary:
 ```python